aronakhmad/aronakhmad.github.io/_posts/2020-11-12-Twitter-Data-Cleaning.md

 new_data.head()
 ```

+## Store the New Dataframe into a New Data File
 If your data has indices included on it, once you drop those data duplicates, you need to store the new data in a new file.
 Don’t forget to store the new data to a new file without including the index on it, so that we could explore the data more freely later on.

 We’re here assuming that we’re only going to use the tweets data, so we’re going to extract the tweets data out of the file.